enspiral-root-systems/coop-constitution/README.md

 26.1.3 One or more attorneys appointed by the company in accordance with s181 of the Act.

-**26.2** An obligation which, if entered into by a natural person, is by law, required to be in writing, may be entered into on behalf of the company in writing by a person acting under the Company’s express or implied authority.
-26.3 An obligation which, if entered into by a natural person, is not, by law, required to be in writing, may be entered into on behalf of the Company in writing or orally by a person acting under the Company’s express or implied authority.
+**26.2** An obligation which, if entered into by a natural person, is by law, required to be in writing, may be entered into on behalf of the company in writing by a person acting under the Company's express or implied authority.
+26.3 An obligation which, if entered into by a natural person, is not, by law, required to be in writing, may be entered into on behalf of the Company in writing or orally by a person acting under the Company's express or implied authority.

 ### 27 COMPANY RECORDS
 The Company must keep the following documents at its registered office: